Lyn's The Biz!

 Arnold Schwarzenegger wins the election held on 7th October to become governor of California.

-Ahmed and Mohamed Ibrahim, two-year-old twins who had been joined at the head since before birth, are separated by doctors in 34 hours of surgery at the Dallas Children's Medical Centre.
+On Sunday, 12th October, at the end of a gruelling but successful 34-hour operation, Ahmed Ibrahim and Mohamed Ibrahim, two-year-old Egyptian twins who had been joined at the head since before birth, are separated by neurosurgeons at the Children's Medical Centre in Dallas, Texas.

 On 16th October Simon and Garfunkel begin a two-month Old Friends tour of the USA and Canada, their first in twenty years.